uiri/toml/README.md

 moved away towards [tomli-w](https://github.com/hukkin/tomli-w) (another great little opinionated library - it writes trailing commas to arrays) or even [tomlkit](https://github.com/sdispater/tomlkit) (I found it didn't write nested arrays of tables correctly), I think it's well worth fixing the bugs of the original toml project, and maintaining it [^0].

 Please do submit bug reports for any issues you find.
-Reading TOML is now natively supported in Python 3.11 [^1], but the Python eco-system still has a need for a great TOML writer.
+Reading TOML is now natively supported in Python 3.11 [^1], but the Python eco-system still needs a great TOML writer.

 ## Installation